DKOK01/Born2beroot/README.md

 sudo nano /usr/local/bin/monitoring.sh
 ```
 + This will create the script file and open it in the nano editor.
++ We use this path `/usr/local/bin/` : BCS Allows you to run the script by simply typing its name (e.g., monitoring.sh) without specifying the full path.
 ----------------------------------------------------------------------
 + Write the Script:
 ```